Montana is appealing a landmark climate change ruling that favored youth plaintiffs

 It will likely be several months before the state of Montana files its brief laying out its appeal of Seeley’s ruling, Bowen Greenwood, clerk of the Montana Supreme Court, said Monday.

-In the meantime, the state Department of Environmental Quality is asking Montana residents to weigh in on potential updates to the Montana Environmental Policy Act.
-The administrative rules to implement MEPA were passed in the 1980s.
+In the meantime, the state Department of Environmental Quality is asking Montana residents to weigh in on potential updates to the Montana Environmental Policy Act, or MEPA.
+The administrative rules to implement the law were passed in the 1980s.

 “These regulations are showing their age and it’s time to hear from Montanans about what MEPA should look like today and into the future,” Chris Dorrington, director of the DEQ, said in a statement.

-Montanans are being asked what changes, if any, are needed to modernize MEPA and how greenhouse gas emissions and climate change should be analyzed.
+Montanans are being asked what changes, if any, are needed to modernize the regulations and how greenhouse gas emissions and climate change should be analyzed.
 At least three public hearings are scheduled this month, including one in Billings on Monday night.
 The DEQ is also taking public comment online through the end of the year.

 The issue is being considered now, Dorrington said, in part because of the successful legal challenge by Montana youth.